LuminariMUD/Intermud3/docs/ARCHITECTURE.md

 The Intermud3 Gateway is a standalone service that bridges MUD servers with the global Intermud-3 network.
 It handles all I3 protocol complexity internally while exposing a simple JSON-RPC API for MUD integration.

-**Current Status**: Phase 2 Complete - Core services implemented with comprehensive testing and reliability features.
+**Current Status**: Phase 3 Complete (2025-08-19) - Full JSON-RPC API with WebSocket/TCP support, client libraries, and comprehensive documentation.
+Ready for production deployment.

 ## Architecture Diagram